Brymmobaggins/50JavaScriptProjects/height-conversion-tool/readme.md

 - lastly, i called `convertToCM` function on form event

-## Key concopt
+## Key concept

 - DOM
 - Event(submit)
 - Flow control (conditions)
 - Built in function `parseInt()`
-- Buil in function `isNaN()`
+- Built in function `isNaN()`

 ## Lines of code

-37 lines of codes including whitespaces and commments
+37 lines of codes including whitespaces and comments

 ## New thing learned

-- I learned about the using `parseInt()` function that converts a string to integer.
+- I learned about the using `parseInt()` function that converts a string to integer(number).
 Secondly, i learned the concept of using `isNaN()` which was pretty helpful to check whether a value is a number.